CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Tutorial.md

 ![](./images/Wiring_11.png "Both nets are highlighted, indicating that they are connected")

 ### Groups
 If you want to move manipulate multiple parts at once, then you should use the group tool.
 Once you select the group tool, drag a box over or ctrl+click the parts you want to select.
 After you have selected all the parts you want, select the tool you want to use on the group, such as move, copy, or delete.
-Then right click on empty space and select "Tool:Group," where "Tool" is the tool you selcted in the previous step, such as move or copy.
+Then right click on empty space and select "Tool:Group," where "Tool" is the tool you selected in the previous step, such as move or copy.
 ### Useful Tools
 ![](./images/taskbar.png "Useful tools labeled")
 #### Move